The major book in the Writings section of the Bible is the book of Psalms. What is the book of Psalms about? Why should we study the book of Psalms?

 - How were the Psalms used by God’s people in the Old Testament?

-The Psalms are divided into five major sections:
+The book of Psalms is organized into five major sections, called books:

 - Psalms 1-41 (Book 1).